Totalitarianism: Post-Cold War

-In the early 2010s, Richard Shorten, Vladimir Tismăneanu, and Aviezer Tucker posited that totalitarian ideologies can take different forms in different political systems but all of them focus on utopianism, scientism, or political violence.
-They posit that Nazism and Stalinism both emphasised the role of specialisation in modern societies and they also saw polymathy as a thing of the past, and they also stated that their claims were supported by statistics and science, which led them to impose strict ethical regulations on culture, use psychological violence, and persecute entire groups.
-Their arguments have been criticised by other scholars due to their partiality and anachronism.
+In the early 2010s, Richard Shorten, Vladimir Tismăneanu, and Aviezer Tucker posited that totalitarian ideologies can take different forms across political systems, yet all focus on utopianism, scientism, or political violence.
+They posit that Nazism and Stalinism both emphasized the role of specialization in modern societies, saw polymathy as a thing of the past, and stated that their claims were supported by statistics and science, which led them to impose strict ethical regulations on culture, use psychological violence, and persecute entire groups.
+Other scholars have criticized their arguments due to their partiality and anachronism.
 Juan Francisco Fuentes treats totalitarianism as an "invented tradition" and he believes that the notion of "modern despotism" is a "reverse anachronism"; for Fuentes, "the anachronistic use of totalitarian/totalitarianism involves the will to reshape the past in the image and likeness of the present".

 Other studies try to link modern technological changes to totalitarianism.
-According to Shoshana Zuboff, the economic pressures of modern surveillance capitalism are driving the intensification of connection and monitoring online with spaces of social life becoming open to saturation by corporate actors, directed at the making of profit and/or the regulation of action.
+According to Shoshana Zuboff, the economic pressures of modern surveillance capitalism are driving the intensification of online connection and monitoring, with spaces of social life becoming saturated by corporate actors, directed toward the making of profit and/or the regulation of action.
 Toby Ord believed that George Orwell's fears of totalitarianism constituted a notable early precursor to modern notions of anthropogenic existential risk, the concept that a future catastrophe could permanently destroy the potential of Earth-originating intelligent life due in part to technological changes, creating a permanent technological dystopia.
 Ord said that Orwell's writings show that his concern was genuine rather than just a throwaway part of the fictional plot of Nineteen Eighty-Four.
 In 1949, Orwell wrote that "[a] ruling class which could guard against (four previously enumerated sources of risk) would remain in power permanently".
 That same year, Bertrand Russell wrote that "modern techniques have made possible a new intensity of governmental control, and this possibility has been exploited very fully in totalitarian states".

-In 2016, The Economist described China's developed Social Credit System under Chinese Communist Party general secretary Xi Jinping's administration, to screen and rank its citizens based on their personal behavior, as totalitarian.
+In 2016, The Economist described China's Social Credit System, developed under General Secretary of the Chinese Communist Party Xi Jinping's administration to screen and rank Chinese citizens based on their personal behavior, as totalitarian.
 Opponents of China's ranking system say that it is intrusive and it is just another tool which a one-party state can use to control the population.
-Supporters say that it will transform China into a more civilised and law-abiding society.
+Supporters say that it will transform China into a more civilized and law-abiding society.
 Shoshana Zuboff considers it instrumentarian rather than totalitarian.